github/gh-codeql/README.md

 ### Versions

 The `gh codeql` command always works relative to a pinned version on the current channel.
 You can manually specify the pinned version using `gh codeql set-version`.
+To pin a version to a working directory you can use the command `gh codeql set-local-version` and `gh codeql` will always use that version when running in that working directory.
+To remove a pin from a working directory run `gh codeql unset-local-version` in that working directory.

 You can download additional versions without pinning them (perhaps to prepare for local comparisons) using `gh codeql download`.